 1. Your circumstances

-You should consider how much risk you're able to take with your investments - keeping in mind your other financial commitments and personal circumstances.
+You should also consider how much risk you're able to take with your investments - keeping in mind your other financial commitments and personal circumstances.
 When thinking about how much risk you're able to take you should consider how long you have until you retire and how much you need to save.